hashintel/hash/apps/hashdotai/guide/01_introduction/04_get-started.md

 ---
+headtitle: Get Started - HASH
+title: Get Started
-description: Get started with HASH
+description: Begin using HASH
 ---

+# Introduction

+HASH contains a lot of features and functionality, but it's easy to learn and get started with.
+You can start using HASH for one simple thing, and discover additional capabilities and functionality as you go.

-# Creating an account {go}
+# Create an account {go}

 Using the hosted version of HASH at [hash.ai](https://app.hash.ai/) is the fastest way to get started.
+Create an account over on the [Sign Up](https://app.hash.ai/signup) page and follow the on-screen instructions to get onboarded.

-# Navigating the interface {#navigate}
+# Finding your way around {#navigate}

-The HASH interface is an all-in-one, browser-based, no-code workspace made up of three main panels:
+The HASH interface is made up of three main panels:

 1. The **top-nav**, where you’ll see the workspace switcher and options to create new Pages, Entity Types, and Entities.
 1. The **left side-bar**, where you’ll find your account options alongside panels for managing Pages and Types.